General Distribution Requirement

 Additional information regarding the general distribution requirement and the general education requirements can be found in the graduation requirements section of this catalog.

 The anthropology department participates in the Honors Program.
-Eligibility requirements, application procedures and specific project expectations for the anthropology department are available from either the department website or the Director of Academic Programs.
+Eligibility requirements, application procedures and specific project expectations for the department are available from either the department office or the Academic Programs and Advising Office.

 Examination of selected topics of relevance to anthropology, such as Anthropology of Higher Education; Magic and Witchcraft Across Cultures; and Race as Caste: The U.S. and India in Comparative Perspective.
 To be announced at registration.
 (4 credits)

 The department offers independent study options in the form of tutorials, independent projects, internships, preceptorships and Honors independent projects.
 For more information contact the department and review the Curriculum section of the catalog.
 In general, these do not count towards fulfillment of the major.
 An exception may be made at the discretion of the department chair.